louislelay/Quadruped-Robot/README.md

 # Quadruped-Robot

 This is the README file for my project of a Quadruped Robot.

+It is still a work in progress and it contain 2 main aspects, one is the 3d model which I've began to 3d print.
+The rest is file for simulation on GAZEBO.
+The 3d model is made using Solidworks.

 I've began by creating a ".xacro" file in order to simplify the creation of a ".urdf" file.
 The goal was to simulate a simple verson of the robot on GAZEBO.
 In order to see easily how I was going, I used this website : https://mymodelrobot.appspot.com/